 Urcyon cinereoargenteus • Mammals

-The grey fox is the most common fox in California, mainly populating coastal or mountain forests at lower elevations.
+The gray fox is the most common fox in California, mainly populating coastal or mountain forests at lower elevations.
 They rarely dig their own dens.
 Instead they will rest in crevices, under boulders, or in hollow logs.

 Mating begins in January and 3-5 pups are born in February or March.
 Pups will begin to hunt after 3 months.
 The family group remains together until the autumn, when the young reach sexual maturity, then they disperse.